aletheiaidp/website/content/en/docs/what-is-aletheia.md

   An overview of Aletheia and its ecosystem
 ---

-Aletheia is a set of tools for deploying and managing a directory service in a cloud native fashion.
+{{% pageinfo color="primary" %}}

-The name Aletheia originates from Greek mythology where Aletheia was the personified spirit of truth and sincerity.
-Aletheia is meant to serve as the single source of truth for identities within a system.
-Battle tested at [Mudrex](https://mudrex.com/), Aletheia has been providing identities and groups since 2022.
+The name Aletheia originates from Greek mythology where Aletheia was the personified spirit of **truth**.

-Concretely aletheia aims to **simplify the directory service ecosystem.**
+{{% /pageinfo %}}

-## Why Aletheia?
+## What is Aletheia?

-The directory service landscape has been dominated by Microsoft's Active Directory.
-Open source projects such as OpenLDAP and 389 Directory Server are also present, but there is no cloud-native way to deploy and manage them.
-One can find a host of tutorials online focusing on installing OpenLDAP on a bare server and running it there.
+Aletheia provides a comprehensive solution that utilizes OpenLDAP for cloud-native deployment and management of directory services.
+While Microsoft's Active Directory has dominated the directory service landscape, there are also open-source projects like OpenLDAP and 389 Directory Server.
+However, these lack a cloud-native approach for deployment and management.

+The main aim of Aletheia is tobring directory services onto the cloud and to establish a single source of truth for all identities such as user accounts, access control groups, and password policies.

+## Features
-Aletheia, built on top of OpenLDAP, serves to solve these cross cutting concerns.
-Aletheia provides you with:
+Aletheia, built on top of OpenLDAP, serves to solve these cross-cutting concerns.
+Aletheia provides a comprehensive set of features and benefits:

-* **Cloud Native**
-  All components of Aletheia have been packaged as containers.
-This means that you can run Aletheia on a container orchestration engine (Kubernetes, Amazon ECS) of your choice.
+- Cloud Native: All components of Aletheia have been packaged as containers.
+This means that you can run Aletheia on a container orchestration engine of your choice.
-* **High Availability**
-  Aletheia will run openldap servers in high availability in active-passive mode.
-This will ensure disastor recovery and make the directory service avaiable all the time.
+- High Availability:  Aletehia ensures high availability by running OpenLDAP servers in an active-passive mode for disaster recovery and continuous directory service availability
-* **Horizontal Scaling**
-  Leveraging OpenLDAP's replication feature, Aletheia will provide a host of consumers to handle read load which can be horizonatally scaled.
+- Horizontal Scaling: Leveraging OpenLDAP's replication feature, Aletheia allows horizontal scaling with multiple consumers handling read load efficiently
-* **Notification & Change Management**
-  End users will be notified by Aletheia on password expiry dates and a nice UI will allow them to change their passwords seamlessly.
+- Notification & Change Management: End users will be notified about password expiry dates through notifications provided by Alteheis.
+An intuitive UI enables them to change their passwords seamlessly.
-* **Simplified Administration**
-  Admins will now be able to perform admin operations via a suite of command line tooling made avaiable by Aletheia.
+- Extensible API: Aletheia provides a REST-based API for interacting with the directory information tree.

+## Components
+The Aletheia system offers a range of components, each serving a specific and distinct purpose:
+- [server](/docs/components/server/) runs the database server.
+- [api](/docs/components/api/) provides REST endpoints for managing or interacting with the OpenLDAP database.
+- [worker](/docs/components/worker/) is responsible for monitoring the OpenLDAP database and sending notifications/alerts.
+- [proxy](/docs/components/proxy+), manages a HAproxy server to enable automatic failover between active and standby server nodes.

 ## What's Next?